DeclanChidlow/vale.rocks/src/posts/a-year-with-the-framework-laptop-13.md

 ## Battery Life

 There is a negative sentiment online regarding the battery on the Framework.
 I've seen countless people claim that they only yield 5 hours of battery life from a charge.
 While that may have been true at a point, things have since improved.
 There was an issue with select expansion cards that caused increased power use, but, fortunately, Framework fixed it in subsequent productions and released a fix for those capable of performing it.
-Yes, these are issues, but Framework has gone above and beyond in not only addressing, but also actively rectifying them to the best of their ability.
+Yes, these are issues, but Framework has gone above and beyond in not only addressing but also actively rectifying them to the best of their ability.

-They've released a new 61Wh battery and battery optimisation improvements in their newer generations, especially in the AMD chipsets.
+They've also released a new 61Wh battery and battery optimisation improvements in their newer generations, especially in the AMD chipsets.
 Even without these improvements, I've been able to surpass over 10 hours out of the 55Wh battery in my laptop with some battery optimisations.

 ## Support